 Last Updated on August 16, 2020 by ellen

 Wondering about keeping a rabbit indoors or caring for your pet rabbits?
 Here are a few tips before you bring home your bunny.

-If you’re considering getting a rabbit as a family pet, you are probably concerned about caring for your rabbit and making sure that it is healthy, happy and safe.
+If you’re considering getting a rabbit as a family pet, you are probably concerned about caring for your rabbit and making sure that it is healthy, happy, and safe.
 You understand that you are taking on a living being, for its entire lifespan, and that you are responsible for making sure she has everything she needs not only to survive but to thrive and prosper in your care.
 While this is a big responsibility, taking care of your rabbit is fairly straightforward.

 Wondering how to care for a rabbit outdoors?
 The most important thing you can do for your bunny is to protect her from the hot sun.
 If she is outdoors, she must have shade if the temperature is above 80 degrees, and if you live in a very hot climate, keeping bunnies outdoors is not recommended.

 Most of the commercial rabbit pellets available provide perfectly adequate nutrition for your rabbit, and it is important to feed her a nutritionally balanced diet.
 Using ready-made pellets and providing treats in the form of vegetables is probably the best way to accomplish this, and gives you the confidence that your bunny is getting all her nutrients and also enjoying her snacks, which you can feed her by hand if you wish.

-Ellen is a busy mom of a 21-year-old son and 25-year-old daughter.
+Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
 She owns 5 blogs and is addicted to social media.
 She has been running a small pet sitting business in southern Vermont for the past three years.
 She’s a proud Mommy to 2 shelter kitties.
 If you’d like to work together, email firstname.lastname@example.org to chat.